 If you place trades with an online broker on one of these holidays, they’ll seek execution the following business day.
 It might be wise to use a limit order when placing trades outside of normal hours to protect yourself in the event of wild swings in after-hours trading.

 Additionally, some brokerages might have different rules for placing trades when the market is not open.
 It’s best to ask before placing trades outside of normal hours.

-Bond traders follow a different holiday schedule than their brethren stock traders.
-They follow the guidelines established by the Securities Industry and Financial Markets Association (SIMFA), a group that represents securities and asset management firms.
+Bond traders follow a different holiday schedule than stock traders.
+They adhere to the guidelines established by the Securities Industry and Financial Markets Association (SIMFA), a group that represents securities and asset management firms.